-A key issue in regenerative medicine is the design of scaffolds promoting and sustaining cell adhesion, growth and differentiation, mimicking as much as possible the native ECM composition, structure, and biochemical and biomechanical stimuli.
-Donati et al. proposed a mechano-responsive hydrogel based on commercially available Chitlac[®] [186], obtained from CHT by reductive N-alkylation with the reducing end of lactose.
-Chitlac[®] was cross-linked with boric acid in different concentrations (Scheme 12).
+A key issue in regenerative medicine is the design of scaffolds promoting and sustaining cell adhesion, growth and differentiation, mimicking as much as possible the native ECM composition, structure, biochemical and biomechanical stimuli.
+Donati and coworkers proposed a mechano-responsive hydrogel based on commercially available Chitlac® [177], obtained from CHT by reductive N-alkylation with the reducing end of lactose.
+Chitlac® was cross-linked with boric acid in different concentrations (Scheme 12).